 And if the shoes are too big, there’s going to be complications in regards to slippage, lack of stability, and slippage on the inside of your shoe is going to result in discomfort, usually a blister from excessive rubbing.
 So having chosen the right size is so important in regards to having the most comfortable fit.

 If your feet are wide, then search for wide soccer cleats and not for a bigger size.
+Going for +0,5 or +1 sizes just to fit wider foot is not going to help.
+Yor feet will feel loose and injury probability will increase greatly.

 Again, if the shoes aren’t fitting properly, no sock, no insole, no lacing method, no break-in process is going to make your shoes feel more comfortable for you.
 So it’s super, super important that when you’re buying shoes, whether it’s buying them in a store or ordering them online.
-Get the right size because that is super, super important and something that you absolutely cannot change after the fact.
+Get the right size because that is super, super important, and something that you absolutely cannot change after the fact.